 The Power of Language and Portrayals: What We Hear, What We See is a series of educational webcasts for members of the news and entertainment media.
 The webcasts explain the best possible terminology to use when addressing substance use disorders.
 The audience for these webcasts includes:

 - Television and radio producers

 This initiative aims to improve how people with these conditions are portrayed and promote a healthier presentation of substance use issues, free of biased and discriminatory overtones.

-Mark your calendars: The webcasts will begin airing live in February 2017.
-They will be made available afterward on SAMHSA’s YouTube Channel.
+The webcasts aired live in February 2017.
+They are available on SAMHSA’s YouTube Channel.

 The Importance of Language and Portrayals

 There is a significant increase in stories related to substance use disorders in the news and entertainment media, and the issue continues to grow.
 The story of individuals and their families and how they deal with the disease of addiction is one worth telling.
 The courage it takes to find hope, health, and happiness in a life of recovery deserves an up-close and personal view.

 The SAMHSA webcast series, produced in partnership with the Entertainment Industries Council, featured discussions between behavioral health professionals, entertainment creators, and people in recovery from substance use disorders.
 It also explored the treatment and recovery services available to individuals and families in their communities.